Hafizh Syahrin: Red Bull KTM Tech 3 (2019)

 Hafizh would again ride for Tech3, this time riding a KTM alongside new rookie teammate Miguel Oliveira.
-He only finished six races in the points, scoring 9 points total.
-The team announced they would not renew his contract, and will replace him with Brad Binder for the 2020 season, but Binder later moved up to the Factory KTM Team for 2020, following Johann Zarco taking the decision to leave the team after only 1 year of his 2 year deal.
+He only finished six races in the points, scoring nine points total.
+The team announced they would not renew his contract, and would replace him with Brad Binder for the 2020 season, but Binder later moved up to the Factory KTM Team for 2020, following Johann Zarco taking the decision to leave the team after only one year of his two year deal.
 This led to Hafizh being instead replaced by Iker Lecuona.

 Return to Moto2

 Aspar Team (2020)

 After losing his spot in MotoGP, Hafizh returned to Moto2 with the Aspar Team for the 2020 Moto2 World Championship.
 He started the season well, scoring a sixth place in the second round at Jerez, but only finished in the point scoring places three times after that race, scoring a total of 21 points.